asimon655/dotNet5782_3715_6941/README.md

 ## **Client Sign Up**
 >![image](https://user-images.githubusercontent.com/90776557/147393846-e20c8d8c-a158-4da3-bd6d-ec2b2a83b5d6.png)
->### When you press the Captch Toggle button a popup window will open and you will need to ansert a question of first grade kid , if the answer will be correct and you will be
->### detected as a human the the button of sign up will be Enabeld to press ( will be Colored) .
+>When you press the Captcha Toggle button a popup window will open and you will need to answer a question of first grade kid level, if the answer will be correct and you will be detected as a human the the button of sign up will be Enabeld to press ( will be Colored) .
 >![image](https://user-images.githubusercontent.com/90776557/147393865-2e91b662-c97f-407e-a3c7-8d47f4a642f0.png)
 >![image](https://user-images.githubusercontent.com/90776557/147393879-65a9e5e9-0e50-4326-beab-48e58a0ba6b5.png)